 Does a statutory demand affect your credit rating?

-Statutory demands aren’t recorded on your credit file, although all missed payments are.
-When your bankruptcy terms have been confirmed by the official receiver, it’ll be recorded on your credit file.
+When your bankruptcy terms are confirmed by the official receiver, it is recorded on your credit file.

-How can I identify a statutory demand?
+How can I know what a statutory demand is?

 Can I ignore a statutory demand?